cgiuffr/slackrelay/README.md

 -------

 1. `git clone git@github.com:cgiuffr/slackrelay.git`
-2. Add a bot user to your Slack team and note down its `$bot_user_token`
+2. Add a bot user to your Slack team (at https://slack.com/apps/A0F7YS25R-bots) and note down its `$bot_user_token`
-3. Add an incoming web hook to the Slack channel you want to relay messages to (slack-iwh backend)
+3. Add the bot user by inviting it to the channel you want to relay messages from
-4. Add the bot user to the channel you want to relay messages from
+4. Run `python slackrelay.py $bot_user_token` on your server to start listening for messages on the channel through the bot
-5. `python slackrelay.py $bot_user_token`
+5. Add an incoming web hook to your channel (at https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) and share the incoming web hook URL with the other team so they can relay messages to your channel
 6. Type `@slackrelay help` to interact with the bot and add rules to relay messages
-7. When mirroring a channel across teams (slack-iwh backend), repeat the (symmetric) procedure for the other team
+7. When mirroring a channel across teams, repeat the (symmetric) procedure for the other team

 Usage example
 -------------